flaschmurphy/sdc_term_1_proj_5/writeup.md

 Neural Networks could have.

 The implementation does not do well with white cars and would probably struggle to deal with a very busy environment with many cars all around.
-It obviously fails to detect the white car once it's a certain distance from the camera which is frustrating.
+It fails to detect the white car once it's a certain distance from the camera which is frustrating.
 Unfortunately I was not able to find time to further debug this.
 Being so sensitive to color is obviously a major weakness and therefore a better understanding of the available color spaces would be